 When you’re using WordPress for collecting payments or selling products, there are a few ways you can integrate with Stripe easily.
-In this article I’ll go over a few of the most ideal solutions.
+In this article, I’ll go over a few of the most ideal solutions.
 However, I do need to warn you, I am a bit biased and will be strongly recommending WP Simple Pay.

 I’ve used a lot of payment processors over the years:

-However, when Stripe became available, it became my go to.
+However, when Stripe became available, it became my go-to.
 It was the easiest payment processor I’d used up to that time.

 It was built for developers.
 Making it the most obvious solution.

-While that has changed a bit as of today (time of this writing), these services are a bit more user friendly and easier to integrate with WordPress thanks to some great plugins.
+While that has changed a bit as of today (time of this writing), these services are a bit more user-friendly and easier to integrate with WordPress thanks to some great plugins.

 That said, I still really like and prefer Stripe.
 The user dashboard is continually improving.
-They have been reiterating the way the handle things like subscriptions and products making it more user-friendly to manage.
+They have been reiterating the way they handle things like subscriptions and products making it more user-friendly to manage.
 Plus they offer some really nice features.

 Additionally, because Stripe was built for developers, you can count on plugin developers always making Stripe an option for use with their plugins.